Matthew-K310/obsidian/The New Covenant.md

 ## Why is the Old Covenant still relevant?

-[With one of my old Bible study groups, we had a system called the Four Questions that we would apply to whatever passage we were reading.
-The questions were

-- What does this say about God?
-- What does this say about us?
-- Is there an attitude we need to change?
-- Is there a work we need to do?

-When I read this, I can see that there is a work we are to do: We are to teach the Law accurately in its entirety, not skipping over bits that we don't like all that much.

-But why?

-First, because Jesus said so!

-Second, because the Law was put in place by God.]

-The Law is from God, written by Moses through the work of the Spirit.
-Who are we to disagree with God's commands because we think that they're a bit antiquated?
+The Old Testament law and covenant is from God, written by Moses, through the work of the Spirit.
+Are we to disagree with God's commands because we think that they're a bit antiquated?

 There are a lot of similarities between the Old and New Testaments.